danielladarkwah/Analysis-on-Airline-Performance-USA/README.md

 - A glue crawler to parse the CSV
 - Created a schema that can consume in AWS Athena using the AWS Learner Lab.
 - Imported the dataset to S3 and then used a Glue Crawler to setup Athena to query the data.
+- Visualizations were made using quicksight in AWS